Data check: From Garfield Sobers to Jacques Kallis, a look at the greatest all-rounders in Tests

 It is an achievement that is understandably rare in the format that is considered the toughest, most challenging by anyone who has played the game at the highest level.
 Many a cricketer would happily settle for either one of those achievements in their career.
 But to be an all-rounder of note is one of the most admired feats in the game and very few can stake claim to being genuinely good in multiple departments.

 Every international side craves a good all-rounder to lend balance to their team.
 Every great side the game has seen, usually has a player who will make it to the XI either as a pure batsman or a genuine bowler.
-The white-ball formats typically features more all-rounders but to be consistently good over time in red-ball cricket (a format where specialists thrive) is no easy task.
+The white-ball formats typically feature more all-rounders but to be consistently good over time in red-ball cricket (a format where specialists thrive) is no easy task.

-Here, we look at what the numbers say about the greatest allrounders in Test cricket the game has seen:
+Here, we look at what the numbers say about the greatest all-rounders in Test cricket:

-((Scroll across or swipe right to view all columns in the tables below)
+(Scroll across or swipe right to view all columns in the tables below)

 The elite list